 In addition, we received a subpoena from the SEC in December 2017, requesting documents and information concerning DEXTENZA, including related communications with the FDA, investors and others.
+We received a second subpoena from the SEC in August 2018, requesting documents and information concerning our participation in two investor conferences in June 2017.
 We intend to fully cooperate with the SEC regarding this non-public, fact-finding inquiry.